silvanbrenner/camunda-csharp-client/csharp-client/docs/DecisionRequirementsDefinitionApi.md

 <a name="getdecisionrequirementsdefinitiondiagrambykey"></a>
 # **GetDecisionRequirementsDefinitionDiagramByKey**
-> System.IO.Stream GetDecisionRequirementsDefinitionDiagramByKey (string key)
+> FileParameter GetDecisionRequirementsDefinitionDiagramByKey (string key)

 Get Decision Requirements Diagram by Key